MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechTalks.md

 ### Tech Talks

-**Tech Talks** is a new Twitter Space show hosted by Chris Miller where guests from the tech industry are invited on for the purpose of "**getting to know the person behind the tech**."
+Tech Talks is a new Twitter Space show hosted by Chris Miller where guests from the tech industry are invited on for the purpose of "getting to know the person behind the tech."

 **Tech Talks takes advantage of the new feature released by Twitter, recorded Twitter Spaces!**

-**Tech Talks** is scheduled two times per week, on Tuesdays and Thursdays at 10 am EST, and all episodes are available for replay!
+Tech Talks is scheduled two times per week, on Tuesdays and Thursdays at 10 am EST, and all episodes are available for replay!

 ---